cosc2336-ds-alg/assg07/README.md

 This should return `false` because while the lists are both of the same size, and most values are equal, the last value of the two lists differ.
-But the point is that, given the overloaded boolean comparision operator for our `List` class, we can perform boolean comparisions that yield `true` / `false` results just like the built in data types like `int` or `float`.
-If you wanted, you could add in other boolean comparision operators for the `List` class, like `<`, `>=`, etc.  Question: how would you define `<` for our `List` class?
+But the point is that, given the overloaded boolean comparison operator for our `List` class, we can perform boolean comparisons that yield `true` / `false` results just like the built in data types like `int` or `float`.
+If you wanted, you could add in other boolean comparison operators for the `List` class, like `<`, `>=`, etc.  Question: how would you define `<` for our `List` class?
 We will not be adding in more boolean operators in this assignment, but doing something different.